LIT-Protocol/lit-js-sdk/README.md

 ### Dynamic Content - Provisoning access to a resource

+**Heads up** You can find a minimal example project that implements dynamic content authorization here: https://github.com/LIT-Protocol/lit-minimal-jwt-example

-Use this to put some dynamic content behind an on chain condition (for example, possession of an NFT).
+Use dynamic content provisoning to put some dynamic content behind an on chain condition (for example, possession of an NFT).
 This function will essentially store that condition and the resource that users who meet that condition should be authorized to access.
 The resource could be a URL, for example.
 The dynamic content server should then verify the JWT provided by the network on every request, which proves that the user meets the on chain condition.

 The "saveSigningCondition" function of the LitNodeClient is what you want to use for this, which is documented here: https://lit-protocol.github.io/lit-js-sdk/api_docs_html/index.html#litnodeclientsavesigningcondition